 The Monuments Men: In Dire Need Of Them Today The Monuments Men presents a Hollywood look at the Monuments, Fine Arts, and Archives (MFAA) program which sprang from the need to protect European artwork during the Nazi invasion of World War II.
 The MFAA was formed by the Allies in response to looting, burning, and destruction of priceless artworks, with the aim of preserving those cultural artifacts left in the wake of Hitler’s genocidal war.
 Apart from being a hall-of-fame anti-Semite, Hitler was also a greedy little man, who wanted to own and control the entire art world.
 But when the tides of war turned against him, he childishly had tens of thousands of masterpieces destroyed, as if to say, “If I can’t have them, nobody will.”

 But this impulse was not unique to Hitler.
-It is well documented that, during the heat of the Protestant Reformation a similar destruction took place.
-In reaction to opulence and over indulgence on the part of the Popes who loved to amass extraordinary collections of art and relics, a harsh backlash against artistry in general took place among Protestants who saw artwork as idolatry.
+It is well documented that, during the heat of the Protestant Reformation similar destruction took place.
+In reaction to opulence and overindulgence on the part of the Popes who loved to amass extraordinary collections of art and relics, a harsh backlash against artistry, in general, took place among Protestants who saw artwork as idolatry.
 This destruction of art – iconoclasm as it is known – was aimed at purifying the churches of the Reformation.
-As a result, Protestant churches became empty, stripped down affairs, to the point of minimalism.
+As a result, Protestant churches became empty, stripped-down affairs, to the point of minimalism.
 Even crosses were removed, so as not to distract from the preaching of the Word.
 This urge to throw off papal authority, and destroy artwork along with it, was so strong that even Martin Luther was put off by the destruction.

 Fast forward to today.
 The Obama administration has drawn red lines in the Middle East, saying that if Bashar al-Assad, president of Syria, uses chemical weaponry, there will be “consequences.”
 Then behold, video evidence surfaces on YouTube showing horrible clips of children being doused with water to try and ward off the deadly effects of chemical attacks.
 Well, so much for the red line.
 Now Assad must come clean and disclose his chemical weapons stockpiles.
 Oh wait, not so fast – if only Assad would just admit to having chemical weapons, then there will be consequences.
 That’s the new red line: Admit you have them.
 Thus the tragedy rolls on, with no justice, no outrage, and just a shrug of the shoulders.
 People will forget, they always do – that is the great hope of tyrants throughout all history.